 Tye Sheridan must be the envy of every teen actor in America.

-The Texan got his start in the business by working under the legendary Terrence Malick on "The Tree of Life," only to follow that up with films as acclaimed as his breakthrough, directed by filmmakers at top of their game: Jeff Nichols' "Mud," and David Gordon Green's intense "Joe" (out in theaters and now available On Demand).
-Remarkably enough, these three films mark the 17-year-old's only credits to date (though he's got a lot in the works).
+The Texan got his start in the business by working under the legendary Terrence Malick on “The Tree of Life,” only to follow that up with films as acclaimed as his breakthrough, directed by filmmakers at top of their game: Jeff Nichols’ “Mud,” and David Gordon Green’s intense “Joe” (out this Friday in theaters and On Demand).
+Remarkably enough, these three films mark the 17-year-old’s only credits to date (though he’s got a lot in the works).

 In “Joe,” Sheridan takes on his most demanding role to date as an abused teen trying to get by in rural Texas who finds a fierce protector in his new employer, Joe (Nicolas Cage).

 Indiewire caught up with Sheridan to talk about working opposite Nicolas Cage, what Terrence Malick taught him, and how he grew up making “Joe.”

 You followed up “Tree of Life” by working with Jeff Nichols and David Gordon Green.
 Did both “Mud” and “Joe” just happen to land in your lap at the right time, or are you extremely selective with the projects you take on?
 Your track record is faultless, and you’ve only just begun!